hrantm/AirBnb/README.md

 Logged in users can leave reviews for offices.
 Review ratings are input and viewed as stars on the OfficeDetails page.
 Reviews are stored in the database with a user_id, spot_id, and a body.

 Reviews are rendered in the OfficeDetails component, filtered for that office.

+##Future Directions for the Project

+In addition to the features already implemented, I plan to continue work on this project.
+The next steps for OfficeBnB are outlined below.

+###Infinite Scroll

+Add infinite scroll for bookings, and reviews.

+###Direct Messaging

+Allow users to send direct messages to the owner of each office and ask questions.